wjcx-zh/cpp-docs.zh-tw/docs/porting/visual-cpp-change-history-2003-2015.md

     ```

--   **多載的運算子 new 與運算子 delete**
+-   **Overloaded operator new and operator delete**

-     舊版編譯器允許非成員 `operator new` 和非成員 `operator delete` 被宣告為靜態，以及在全域命名空間以外的命名空間中宣告。  這種舊行為造成的風險是，程式不會呼叫程式設計人員所預期的 `new` 或 `delete` 運算子實作，導致無訊息的錯誤執行階段行為。 編譯器不再接受以這種方式撰寫的程式碼，並會發出編譯器錯誤 C2323。
+     Previous versions of the compiler allowed non-member `operator new` and non-member `operator delete` to be declared static, and to be declared in namespaces other than the global namespace.
+This old behavior created a risk that the program would not call the `new` or `delete` operator implementation that the programmer intended, resulting in silent bad runtime behavior.
+The compiler no longer accepts code written in this way and issues compiler error C2323 instead.

     ```Output